Irish genealogy databases were relatively slow to develop. While monster

 From the Irish Family History Foundation, RootsIreland.ie contains the largest online collection of Irish parish register transcriptions including those from Baptist, Roman Catholic, Church of Ireland, Methodist and Presbyterian and many other smaller faith groups.

 The site itself does not hold images of any register entries.
 However, transcriptions of most Roman Catholic entries (those dating up to 1880) are linked to the respective register on the National Library of Ireland's website of unindexed images.
-In this way, RootsIreland can be used as an index to the RC registers for most of counties.
+In this way, RootsIreland can be used as an index to the RC registers for most counties.
+For most counties, the RC records extend beyond those of the NLI's collection ie they continue past 1880, sometimes by a two, three or four decades.

 It also holds transcripts from the civil records of birth, marriage and death for at least half of all the historical counties.
 These are not just index entries; they are transcriptions of the full bmd certificates.